-Peekskill Credit Weight Length Prerequisites

-Science Research 1 1.05 Full Year Recommendation

-Of Instructor

-Peekskill Science Research is a three year program where students complete an independent research project.
-As sophomores, students research a topic of interest.
-In their junior year, students create and complete research in conjunction with a scientist involved in their research area.
-As seniors, students write a research paper and enter a variety of science research competitions, including INTEL and WESEF.
-Students interested in entering this program must complete an application and be approved by the program coordinator during the spring of their freshman year.
-Juniors and Seniors enrolled in Authentic Science Research may earn college credit through SUNY Albany: Intermediate Methods of Research (4 Credits - Junior Year) and Advanced Methods of Research (4 Credits - Senior Year).

-Conceptual Biology Length Prerequisites
+Peekskill Credit Weight Length Prerequisites Science Research 1 1.05 Full Year Recommendation Of Instructor sophomores, students r with a scientist involve research competitions, application and be appr esearch a topic o d in their researc including INTEL oved by the prog cience Research f interest.
+In the h area.
+As senion and WESEF. gram coordinate may earn colle eir junior year, ors, students wi Students interes or during the sp ge credit throug nplete an independent research project.
+As students create and complete research in conjunction ite a research paper and enter a variety of science sted in entering this program must complete an ring of their freshman year.
+Juniors and Seniors th SUNY Albany: Intermediate Methods of Research its - Senior Year).
+Conceptual Biology ngth llYear Prerequisites Instructor Recommendation; Failure on Regents Exams

-FullYear Instructor Recommendation;

-Failure on Regents Exams